cocoahuke/coBlue/README.md

 A Mac running Mac os (iOS should also be able to support, I built on GATT / ATT protocol for iOS, but i have not written a program for iOS yet)

-Another program to communicate with coBlue on Macos (Publish soon)
+[coblue-control](https://github.com/cocoahuke/coblue-control) to communicate with coBlue on Macos
 ## Feature

 1. BLE Low power consumption advantage